markpbaggett/complex_xml_to_openrefine/README.md

 * Choose your file with -f or --file.
 Defaults to "sample_data/test.xml."
 * Choose your exported json file with -x or --export.
 Defaults to "export.json."
 * Specify the path to your record in XML input.
 Defaults to "/modsCollection/mods."
+* Specify the export format with -xf or --export_format.
+Defaults to "json."

 ## Importing to OpenRefine